illixion/vscode-vibrancy-continued/README.md

 #### Type (`vscode_vibrancy.type`)

 Native method of Vibrancy Effect.
+You can see this page for screenshots of all available options: [Vibrancy Types](https://github.com/illixion/vscode-vibrancy-continued/blob/main/docs/vibrancy-types.md)

 * auto : Automatically switch with system version.
 * acrylic : (Windows 10 only) Fluent Design blur.